 Panic attacks are no joke.
 During a panic attack, you can literally feel like you’re about to die.
 That’s because not only is one of the classic signs of a panic attack a feeling of doom, but physical symptoms like shortness of breath, dizziness, nausea, and chest pain can be very similar to symptoms of a heart attack.

 All of this can be extremely terrifying if you don’t know what’s going on.
-It’s why so many people go to the emergency room during a panic attack.
+It’s why so many people go to the

 But the good news is that the more you learn about panic attacks, the less scary they become.
 Here are some ways to fight back against that anxiety-driven thought process.